sammuelyee/docs/cartodb-editor.md

 You have two sections in this window:

-1. **General privacy**: As well as in the stand-alone CartoDB Editor, by default, a visualization will be accessible to **people with the link**.
-You can select it to be **Private** (only accessible to you), **Password protected** (you'll be able to set a password), or **Public** (it will be listed on your Public Page)**.**
+1. **General Privacy**: As well as in the stand-alone CartoDB Editor, by default, a visualization will be accessible to **people with the link**.
+You can select it to be **Private** (only accessible to you), **Password Protected** (you'll be able to set a password), or **Public** (it will be listed on your Public Page)**.**

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_07.png" alt="map privacy" /></p>

-2. **Team privacy**: In the lower part of this modal window, you will see a list of your Organization's teammates.
+2. **Team Privacy**: In the lower part of this modal window, you will see a list of your organization's teammates.
 You can give read access to this visualization so it appears in their dashboard.
 If the general privacy of the visualization is set to Public, then they will be able to access it from the Public Page (the same as any other user).

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_08.png" alt="map privacy" /></p>

 ### **Owners**

-As the Owner of an Organization, you will be able to perform all admin-related tasks of a team account: manage users, assign quotas, customize the Organization's Public Page, update account details, etc. When you login, you will see a normal CartoDB dashboard with a list of tables.
+As the owner of an organization, you will be able to perform all admin-related tasks of a team account: manage users, assign quotas, customize the organization's Public Page, update account details, etc. When you login, you will see a normal CartoDB dashboard with a list of tables.
 You can access the admin area by clicking on the drop-down menu located in the upper-right corner and selecting "Your Organization".

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_09.png" alt="Using sync tables" /></p>

 #### Organization Administrator Area

-Once in the Organization admin area you'll be able to change your **Organization Settings**, **Manage your seats**, and review or update **Your Plan**.
+Once in the organization admin area you'll be able to change your **Organization Settings**, **Manage your seats**, and review or update **Your Plan**.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/enterprise_010.png" alt="admin" /></p>

-#### Manage your seats
+#### Manage Your Seats

 A seat is an available slot for a user.
 You'll be able to give access to as many users and seats that you have in your contract.
 You may expand the number of seats at any time by contacting our Customer Support.

-#### Adding a user
+#### Adding a User

-Once your organization’s multiple user account has been created, you have the option to add new team members.
-From your Organization dashboard, you can click in the **Create new user** button at the bottom right of the **Manage Your Seats** page.
+Once your organization's multiple user account has been created, you have the option to add new team members.
+From your organization dashboard, you can click in the **Create new user** button at the bottom right of the **Manage Your Seats** page.
 From here, fill in the user's information, which includes a name for log-in, an email address to associate with the account, and a password.
 You can also assign and update a user's data quota here and select whether to allow geo-referencing capability.

 At any time, you may change the storage availability for your team members by upgrading your plan.
 The activity of your team members is accessible via clicking on their respective profile pages.